v1xerunt/STAN/README.md

 For hyperparameters of the STAN model, ```gru_dim``` indicates the GRU hidden dimension. ```num_heads``` indicates the number of graph attention heads. ```hidden_dim``` indicates the hidden dimension of the GAT layer.

+We use another setting ```normalize``` to decide whether to do the data normalization.
+With data normalization, model can be fitted in fewer epochs and the estimated $\beta$ and $\gamma$ of the SIR equation is more stable.
+However, we also find that without normalization, the model may get higher accuracy.

 Once finished training, you can get the estimated $\beta$ and $\gamma$ of the SIR equation used in our model by using ```model.alpha_scaled``` and ```model.beta_scaled```.

+We have noticed some data quality issues in the JHU data, for example zero cases in some days.
+This may significantly affect model's performance, especially when the input features and training objectives are purely from the JHU data.
+We're still working on fixing these issues.